 This means you’ll need to be happy working fairly independently, and be able to manage and motivate yourself to a large degree.
 However, you’ll at least be based in a university with lots of smart and interesting young people – so even if the work is solitary, there are likely to be good social opportunities.

-Overall, having a large degree of autonomy seems to be a good thing – at least for people who enjoy research, want the freedom to pursue their own ideas – and so is another point in favour of academic careers.
+Overall, having a large degree of autonomy seems to be a good thing – at least for people who enjoy research, and want the freedom to pursue their own ideas – and so is another point in favour of academic careers.